justin-roche/serenade-mode/README.md

 This variable specifies whether the autogeneration of custom javascript should happen each time the mode is started.
 Default is true.

-### serenade-evil
+### serenade-auto-set-evil

-This specifies whether certain buffer editing commands integrate with evil or default Emacs editing commands.
-Default is nil.
+This specifies whether certain buffer editing commands integrate with evil or default Emacs editing commands, based on the presence of evil mode.
+Default is true.

 ### serenade-helm-completion-frontend